 5

-Allow the reserved half to cool to room temperature, then refrigerate for 15â20 minutes.
-Soak a clean cotton cloth or gauze pad in the cooled tea and apply as a compress to affected skin areas for 10â15 minutes.
+Let the second jar cool to room temperature.
+Then chill it in the fridge for 15â20 minutes.
+Soak a clean cotton cloth in the cool tea.
+Apply it to your skin for 10â15 minutes.

 -